 FI On Blues

-Before we start, I just want to point out that the maths itself as a number of assumptions which I touch on.
-You can read more about them by doing a quick Google search.
+Before we start, I just want to point out that the maths itself has a number of assumptions which I touch on.
 It by no means guarantees you success and it may be impossible for some to achieve if you are just scraping by as it is.
 However, the fundamentals of budgeting and spending less than you earn is solid advice regardless of income levels.